SUPRIYA-2008/kubernetes/practice.md

      version: v1
 ```
   - Kubernetes will only create 2 pods, As there is one pod of nginx with same labels.
-  ### Note: By this we can conclude that kubernetes will maintain their state of replicas with the matching labels.
+  ### Note: By this we can conclude that kubernetes will maintain their state of replicas with the matching labels irrespective of what container is running inside the pod.

 ![Preview](./Image/kubernetes35.PNG)
 ![Preview](./Image/kubernetes36.PNG)